Dow falls again as Wall Street rout continues - Local News 8

 Stocks were lower in a volatile session Friday.
 A solid jobs report was not enough to fully convince investors to look for bargains following Thursday’s more-than-1,000-point plunge.

-The Dow was down nearly 200 points, or 0.5%, in midday trading, after plummeting more than 500 points shortly after the opening bell.
+The Dow was down nearly 400 points, or 1.1%, in late afternoon trading.

-The S&P 500 and Nasdaq also tumbled slightly Friday, falling 0.5% and 0.7% respectively.
+The S&P 500 and Nasdaq also tumbled Friday, declining 1.2% and 1.8% respectively.
 All three indexes are flat for the week.

-The Dow may fall for the sixth consecutive week, while the S&P 500 and Nasdaq are looking to avoid a five-week losing streak.
+The Dow is on track to fall for the sixth consecutive week, while the S&P 500 and Nasdaq are on pace for a five-week losing streak.
 The stock market is now at its lowest point for the year.

-“It’s a crazy time,” said Scott Lepene, co-chair of Thompson Hine.
+“It’s a crazy time,” said Scott Lepene, co-chair of the distressed M&A investing group at Thompson Hine.
 “The market is reacting as if we are in a recession.
 We may not have bottomed out just yet.”

 Still, investors did prop up some stocks that reported good earnings.
 Shares of Square owner Block were higher thanks to strong results for its Cash App.
-Food delivery service DoorDash rose as much as 4% following its earnings.
+Food delivery service DoorDash rose as much as 4% following its earnings before pulling back.

 Consumers still appear to be in reasonably healthy financial shape, despite worries about inflation.
 That’s helping to lift pockets of the market and economy.